 - A going-home outfit.

-Your baby is now 33 weeks old and weighs more than 5 lbs. and measures about 20 inches in length.
+Your baby is now 33 weeks old and weighs more than 2.2 KG.
+He or she is likely to measure about 50cm in length by week 35.
 The main development still happening is in the brain: your baby’s brain is still developing neural connections at an astonishing pace.
 This rapid development won’t stop after delivery: your baby’s brain will form more connections in the first year or two of life than it will for the rest of his or her life.

-Along the same lines, your baby’s skull is still soft and pliable.
-During development, the plates that form the skull do not fully fuse but instead remain somewhat flexible.
-There’s a very good reason for this: to fit through the birth canal during delivery, your baby’s head will get a little bit smooshed (this explains why most babies are born with a slight cone head).
+Whilst we are thinking about the brain it is worth considering the bony structure that contains and protects it so well.
+We usually consider the skull to be hard, tough and inflexible, but at this stage, your baby’s skull is still soft and pliable.
+As the skull forms, the plates that form it do not fully fuse but instead remain somewhat flexible.
+There’s a very good reason for this, to fit through the narrow birth canal during delivery, your baby’s head will get a little bit squashed (this explains why most babies are born with a slight cone head).
 The soft skull makes this possible.
 In fact, your baby’s skull plates won’t be fully fused until months after delivery.

-Besides the brain and skull, almost everything else is fully developed.
-Your baby’s muscular and skeletal systems are completely developed, and the major organ systems are also formed.
-The lungs remain an exception, but that’s mostly because they aren’t designed to be used until delivery.
-The lanugo, or fine hair that developed earlier, is gone now in most cases (although in some babies, it doesn’t completely disappear until after delivery).
-And your baby is quickly gaining fat now.
+Apart from the brain and skull, by week 35 almost every other part of your baby is fully developed.
+Their muscular and skeletal systems are completely formed, and the major organ systems are in place and functional.
+The lungs remain an exception, mainly because they aren’t designed to be used until after delivery.
+By now, many babies have lost the layer of fine hair (the lanugo) that has covered their bodies up until this point; however, some babies still have remnants of it at delivery.
+Your baby is quickly gaining fat now.